 The sections of the path that do not run adjacent to Peninsula Link, for instance in Patterson Lakes, will be maintained by the relevant local council.
 The Peninsula Link Trail spans across three municipalities, Kingston City Council, Frankston City Council and Mornington Peninsula Shire Council.

 Prior to the opening of the Freeway, Abigroup undertook an extensive audit of the condition of all boundary fences on the alignment.
 Where the audit highlighted a fence in need of repair this work was scheduled and will be completed by Abigroup.
 All land owners with a fence assessed as being in need of repair will have been contacted by Abigroup directly.
 With the opening of Peninsula Link it has been designated and gazetted as a freeway.
 It is the responsibility of landowners adjacent to a freeway to maintain their boundary fences.
-For those fences built by Abigroup as part of the construction phase, Lend Lease will maintain the fence free from graffiti (if it is visible from the shared use path or the freeway) in accordance with our Code of Maintenance Standards.
+For those fences built by Abigroup as part of the construction phase, Service Stream will maintain the fence free from graffiti (if it is visible from the shared use path or the freeway) in accordance with our Code of Maintenance Standards.

 Peninsula Link was designed to meet strict guidelines which aim to minimise adverse effects on the community.
 In particular, the high quality urban design on Peninsula Link addresses road traffic noise and has the benefit of contributing to local amenity.